 Is my child the right age to participate in counselling?

-In my practice, I have had over 17 years of experience working with children as young as 18 months to 18 years.
 Generally speaking, much of the treatment for children under the age of 6 will be delivered to parents/caregivers.
 Once a child reaches the age of 14 years, they can consent to their own counselling and can meet with me individually.
-If your child is under the age of 14 and you would like them to access an individual session, please contact me to discuss your options.
+If your child is under the age of 14 and you would like them to access an individual session, please contact us to discuss your options.

 What are the risks of counselling?